Ulster County Housing Smart Communities Initiative

-The New York State Housing Trust Fund Corporation awarded Ulster County $600,000 to provide assistance to low and moderate income households.
-The Program will focus on replacement of vital home components such as roofs, correcting structural issues, mitigating health and safety issues, and improving the energy efficiency of owner-occupied, single-family homes.
-RUPCO and Ulster County start implementation in the summer of 2019.
+The New York State Housing Trust Fund Corporation awarded Ulster County $800,000 to assist low and moderate-income households.
+The Program will focus on the replacement of vital home components such as roofs, correcting structural issues, mitigating health and safety issues, and improving the energy efficiency of owner-occupied, single-family homes.
+RUPCO and Ulster County start implementation in the spring of 2022.

 Priority Strategies to Support Housing Development in Ulster County